Mansour Group

-Mansour Group is an Egyptian multinational conglomerate, with operations across the globe.
+The Mansour Group is an Egyptian multinational conglomerate, with operations across the globe.
 The company is the second largest company in Egypt by revenue.
 It is the largest General Motors dealer in the world, and the fifth largest distributor of Caterpillar Inc. products globally.
 It also has contracts in Egypt to represent a range of international brands, including McDonald's, Chevrolet, Red Bull, UPS and Imperial Brands.
 It operates Egypt’s largest supermarket chain, Metro Markets, and the Kheir Zaman discount chain.
 The company also has a private investment firm, Man Capital, based in London.

 The company reported 2016 revenues of US$6.0 Billion, with 60,000 employees and operations in 120 countries.

 The company is privately held and managed by the Mansour brothers Mohamed, Youssef and Yasseen, who are board members.